Our agreement with you

 (i) we are forced to make a change or cancel as a result of unusual and unforeseeable circumstances beyond our control, the consequences of which we could not have avoided even with all due care or

 (ii) where we have to cancel because the minimum number of persons required to operate your holiday has not been reached.
-We reserve the right to cancel for this reason at any time up to 10 weeks prior to the departure date.
+Our holidays require a minimum number of 20 passengers to enable us to operate them and we reserve the right to cancel any holiday where this minimum number is not achieved by notifying you not less than 4 weeks prior to departure.
+Failure to achieve this minimum number does not, however oblige us to cancel.

 B. No compensation will be payable and the above options will not be available